getodk/docs/docs/launch-collect-from-app.rst

 .. note::

   There might be other ways of interacting with ODK Collect using an external app not described in this doc.
-If you want to explore them check out the `ODK Collect Intents Tester <https://github.com/grzesiek2010/collectTester>`_ app.
+If you want to explore them, check out the `ODK Collect Intents Tester <https://github.com/grzesiek2010/collectTester>`_ app.